Where do I find help regarding LGBTQ situations in my home?

 What if I can’t finish everything after the additional 30-day extension?

 Programs can re-apply for a MARR Certification after 90-days.
-This would require the operator to pay another $300 application fee along with a $300 fee for each residence with 16 beds or less.
+This would require the operator to pay another $500 application fee along with a $500 fee for each residence with 16 beds or less.

 What if I want to close a location that was just reviewed?
+Can I get a refund?

+No refunds are permitted in this instance.
 Any changes to a home need to be reported to MARR in writing within 30-days of change, (Closing a home, opening a new home, decreasing or increasing beds, change in gender served or population, etc.)

 If our organization decides we can’t continue with the Certification process, can we get a refund?